dojo/docs/dojox/rpc/Service.rst

   // assuming your dojox/ is in js/ var goog = new dojox.rpc.Service("js/dojox/rpc/SMDLibrary/google.smd");

-Additionally, in 1.2 you are able to take advantage of `scriptFrame <dojox/io/scriptFrame>`_ transport, which will divert all traffic through a hidden iframe, preventing other `io.script <dojo/io/script>`_ processes from being 'blocked' while they wait on response data.
+Additionally, in 1.2 you are able to take advantage of :ref:`scriptFrame <dojox/io/scriptFrame>` transport, which will divert all traffic through a hidden iframe, preventing other :ref:`io.script <dojo/io/script>` processes from being 'blocked' while they wait on response data.
 Simply provide a ``frameDoc`` attribute and passed as an optional parameter to the constructor:

 .. code-block :: javascript